 Since the beginning of frozen semen production NLBO, Pokhara has been producing & distributing semen to meet the required doses of semen all over the country.
 The lab after being relocated at Pokhara, has developed infrastructure and laboratory facilities and hence has increased semen production in quality as well as quantity.
 The lab is capable of producing semen of best quality to fulfill the country's total demand and also to export quality semen, provided enough facilities are created and sufficient resources are made available.
-NLBOs produced 1251967 doses of qualitative semen in the year 2080/81 which is 29.56% more than the previous year.
+Despite the budget suspension during the mid term of the last fiscal year, NLBOs produced 966312 doses of qualitative semen in the year 2079/80 which is 20.61% more than the previous year.